Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 Post your blog links

-Whenever you write a new blog post, make sure you post it on your Facebook profile.
+Whenever you write a new blog post, make sure you post it on your Facebook profile, pages and groups.

 Of course start with the benefits.